-A. Future Research Directions for Supporting both Static and Dynamic Task Scheduling dynamic task scheduling is suitable for batch processing and stream processing of big data jobs.
-Hence, the proposed task scheduling would be accommodated with both the scheduling mechanism which is shown in Table I.
+A. Future Research Directions for Supporting both Static and Dynamic Task Scheduling

+The static task and dynamic task scheduling depend on the nature of the job and the input data.
+However, both static and dynamic task scheduling is suitable for batch processing and stream processing of big data jobs.
+Hence, the proposed task scheduling would be accommodated with both the static and dynamic task scheduling mechanism as shown in Table I.